rockettheme/docs/Docs/joomla/basic/configure_parallax.md

 ---
-title: How to Change Background and Foreground Images in Parallex
+title: How to Change Background and Foreground Images in Parallax
 breadcrumb: /joomla:Joomla/!extensions:Extensions/

 ---